History of Tankless | Tankless Pros Az | Phoenix, Az

 An English painter named Benjamin Waddy Maughan patented the first water heater in 1868.
 His water heater is the first residential water heater.
-It used natural gases to heat the water, but it didn’t have a flue to vent gas vapors, which made it unsafe to use in households.
+It used natural gases to heat the water but didn't have a flue to vent gas vapors, making it unsafe to use in households.

 Waddy Maughan inspired Edmund Rudd.
 He took the design forward when he added the safety features which was the initial step toward the invention of the modern water heater.

 In 1896, Clarence Kemp took things one step further with his solar paneled heating.
 His invention used solar panels for heating the water which is a popular choice in sunny regions of the world.

 The modern tankless water heater made its debut in 1970.

 1990 is considered the golden period for water heater inventions.
 Many people advanced the design in the 90s.
 It was also the time when the heated circulation system came about by providing pre-heated water circulated throughout your home or business on demand.

 Bet You Didn't Know?
 The Tankless Was The First Water Heater,

 Edwin Ruud's proof of patent as shown was dated Dec.
 30, 1890